Liuhaixv/running_with_rifles_hack/README.md

 2.Teleport to crosshair position with Left Shift key

-3.God view camera, increase view distance using INSERT key
+3.God view camera, enable it with INSERT key, adjust camera height with PageUp and PageDown keys.

 # Preview Video
 click to watch on Youtube